Commercial vs free (open source) operating systems. Is Linux better than Windows or are they just different?

 of 2013.
 Most of the open source and free application software will run

-Against Windows:Windows is expensive.
+Against Windows:Windows can expensive.
 Microsoft used to make Windows 7 starter available for purchase in some developing countries at about $US50, however there is no starter version of Windows 8.
-Online prices from reputable dealers for basic versions of Windows 7 and 8 seem to be about $US90.
+Prices for Windows 10 can be country specific.
 Legal copies of Windows are frequently attacked with viruses -- free and open source anti-virus and firewall protection is available-- but may not have the reliability of the better commercial software.
 Pirated copies of Windows cannot load Windows security updates and are extremely vulnerable.

 For Linux: Linux operating systems are free and virtually all of the software available to run on Linux is also free.
 It is reliable and fast.
 Linux is much less susceptible to virus attack than Windows.
 It will run satisfactorily on older computer equipment and installs without difficulty on most of the new laptops.
 There is a lot of training material available online-- including videos.
 Most Linux distributions automatically install a word processor, a spreadsheet , presentation software and several operating system utilities on initial installation.
 Installation of the operating system is straightforward and application software available though the included software management software is simple.to load.

 Against Linux: Users of Windows or Apple operating systems will have a bit of a learning curve getting used to the Linux interface.
 The open source software available for office applications may not have all of the features available with the commercial software (although the average user probably wouldn't use the missing functions anyway).
-A special problem is in small data bases where there seems to be no intermediate level database for Linux equivalent to Access.
+A special problem is in small data bases where there seems to be no intermediate level database for Linux equivalent to Access (although LibreOffice Base can be used to solve most issues involved in linking data bases for use in Geographic Information Systems software (GIS).
 A few of the applications in the "free" software group will run only on Windows.
-Users without Internet access or who have low bandwidth will have difficulty accessing open source software.
+Users without Internet access or who have low bandwidth may have difficulty accessing open source software.
 Technical help may be hard to find.
 There are often problems in older equipment with finding drivers for some of the peripherals-- particularly wifi.
 Many printers--particularly those a few years old--may not have easily installed drivers available.

 What to do?:This depends on what your situation is: